DarkIlluminatus/-OMARG-AIR-AID/models/ARCHON/README.md

 # ARCHON: AI Remote Holistic Controller README-V4-Gaming-Edition.md
- (WIP)

 ## Introduction

 Welcome to ARCHON - the AI Remote Holistic Controller.
-ARCHON serves as a versatile bridge, connecting ChatGPT GPT models with RCON (Remote Console) and API systems, transforming them into a powerful, holistic control mechanism for various applications.
+ARCHON serves as a versatile bridge, connecting any language models with RCON (Remote Console) and API systems, transforming them into a powerful, holistic control mechanism for various applications.
 It's designed to empower users with a highly configurable platform, integrating local NLP, API endpoints, and RCON instructions.

 ### Key Features

-- **GPT Integration**: Seamlessly connects with OpenAI's ChatGPT models.
+- **GPT Integration**: Seamlessly connects with any generative language models.
 - **API & RCON Connectivity**: Offers on-the-fly API instruction generation and RCON management.
-- **Advanced Web Browsing**: Enhances ChatGPT's web browsing capabilities, simulating an advanced OS-level web browser.
+- **Advanced Web Browsing**: Enhances a model's existing web browsing capabilities, simulating an advanced OS-level web browser.
 - **Customizable Training Data**: Users can define their training datasets, stored either locally or on a GitHub fork.
 - **Entware Module & Custom Firmware**: Available as an Entware module or can be integrated into custom router firmware for advanced users.
 - **Comprehensive Documentation**: Follows the terms and conditions of the -OMARG-AIR-AID project on darkilluminatus GitHub.